karnehm/batteryarchive/README.md

 # Batteryarchive
 The repository contains scripts to interact with www.batteryarchive.org.

 Battery Archive (BA) is a repository for easy visualization, analysis, and comparison of battery data across institutions.
-It is based on an instance of redash (https://github.com/getredash/redash).
+It is based on the Battery Lifecycle Framework (BLC) that is available as an open source project on Github https://github.com/battery-lcf/batteryarchive.

 The file metadata.csv contains cell_ids and metadata for the cells in the archive.